byhal/sUNCLegitimacy/README.md

 # Outcomes
 Prints "Loading..." and "Grabbing executor name..." and nothing else happens: Not spoofed or method is bypassed

-CSecure blocks: 99% chance of spoof
+blocked: 99% chance of spoof

 Runs: DEFINITELY spoof